abradshaw/getting-started-with-satellite-6/configure_the_server_for_provisioning/activation_keys.md

 Now we shall create an Activation Key.

-<div class=warn>**NOTE** Unfortunatley the version of subscription manager shipped in RHEL6.5 and below mean that they dont fuction properly.
+<div class=warn>**NOTE** Unfortunatley the version of subscription manager shipped in RHEL6.5 (and below) does not function correctly with Activation Keys.
+The default **subscription_manager_registration** snippet has a fix to ensure that the RH Common repo is included, so that provisioning should work fine.
 RHEL6.6 and RHEL7 do work correctly.
 </div>

 Before doing this step, make sure your **Content View** has finished publishing